-Christmas markets attract many travellers to Europe in winter and the Christmas markets in Prague, capital of the Czech Republic, are often mentioned as one of the best.
+Christmas markets attract many travellers to Europe in winter and the Christmas markets in Prague, the capital of the Czech Republic, are often mentioned as some of the best.

 If you are around at the end of the year, you shouldn’t miss this enchanting experience.

-We have been living in Prague for a few years and we have visited the local Christmas markets many times – and we still enjoy their festive atmosphere.
+We have been living in Prague for a few years now, we have visited the local Christmas markets many times and we still enjoy their festive atmosphere.

 Prague is a beautiful city but it becomes even more magical during the holiday season – especially if there is some snow!

 This is all you need to know to make the most of the Christmas markets in Prague.

 The Christmas markets (vanocni trhy in Czech) in Prague are spread all over the city and you can find them in many squares and streets.

 The most popular markets are located in the historic centre, which is fairly compact and flat, so it’s easy to stroll from one market to another.

 There is no need to use public transportation – it’s quicker to walk than to take the metro or tram.

 For example, it takes just a few minutes to walk from the market in Old Town Square to Wenceslas Square or Republic Square.